alexrvarela/SwiftTweener/README.md

 ## Contributions

 Pull requests are welcome!
-This project has being migrated to Swift 5 with code documentation, watchOs support, tvOs support, unit tests and SwiftUI in the scope.
+The next release will include: SwiftUI samples, watchOs & tvOs samples and unit tests.

 ## Authors